Cuisinart CBK-200 Bread Machine

 Just a note for Shari …

-When I take the bread dough out of the machine to remove the paddle after the final punchdown cycle I first coat my hands with olive oil and reshape the dough (lightly) before putting it back and find it doesn’t stick to the pan after cooking.
+When I take the bread dough out of the bread machine to remove the paddle after the final punchdown cycle I first coat my hands with olive oil and reshape the dough (lightly) before putting it back and find it doesn’t stick to the pan after cooking.

 Brian

-Mrs. Newbery November 12th, 2008 at 12:10 pmI bought this machine and it has been awful so far, burnt bread, does not mix well, produces bricks!!
+Mrs. Newbery November 12th, 2008 at 12:10 pmI bought this bread machine and it has been awful so far, burnt bread, does not mix well, produces bricks!!

 Megan November 18th, 2008 at 10:41 amYesterday, the machine failed me miserably.